pippim/pippim.github.io/hyperlink.md

 # Introduction

-Just click a few buttons to paste clipboard contents and select "Bake" option for a Hyperlink in HTML format or a Hyperlink in Markdown format copied to your clipboard.
+Just click a few buttons to paste clipboard contents into Hyperlink Recipe Baker ingredient fields.
+Then select "Bake" option for a Hyperlink in HTML format or a Hyperlink in Markdown format copied to your clipboard.